dioz95/openweatherapi_streaming_pipeline/terraform/README.md

 }
 ```

-2. **AWS Elastic Compute Cloud (EC@)**.
+2. **AWS Elastic Compute Cloud (EC2)**.
 AWS EC2 instance is used as bastion host to let the user interact with the Kafka service (via ssh) in the MSK since the MSK is located inside a private subnet to ensure the security aspect of the infrastructure.
 The bastion host created with `t2.micro` instance type and linux operating system.
 The `bastion.tftpl` is used as a template file to install required packages to run the producer and consumer code.

 ```tf
 resource "aws_instance" "bastion_host" {